jewel-theme/image-slider-widget/readme.txt

 > * ON/OFF Auto Slider
 > * Slider Delay
 > * +25 Slider Effect ( Easing )
-> * Horizontal, vertical, and fade modes
+> * fade, Horizontal or vertical modes
 > * Open Slider in a Lightbox ( when clicked )

 ### Live Demo